 The planarian flatworm Schmidtea mediterranea is an extraordinary animal.
 Even when cut into tiny pieces, each piece can regenerate back into a complete and perfectly proportioned miniature planarian.
-Key to this ability are fascinating adult stem cells, a single one of which can restore a complete worm.
+Key to this ability is fascinating adult stem cells, a single one of which can restore a complete worm.
 But how Schmidtea mediterranea achieves these feats is so far poorly understood.
 An important step towards this goal is the first highly contiguous genome assembly ofSchmidtea mediterranea that researchers at the Max Planck Institute of Molecular Cell Biology and Genetics (MPI-CBG) in Dresden in cooperation with the Heidelberg Institute for Theoretical Studies (HITS) report in the current issue of Nature.
 The assembly reveals a genome that contains novel giant repeat elements, new flatworm-specific genes, but also the absence of other genes that were so far thought to be absolutely essential for keeping an animal alive.
-The discovery has potential implications in the fields of regeneration research, stem cell biology and bioinformatics.
+The discovery has potential implications in the fields of regeneration research, stem cell biology, and bioinformatics.

 A complete and fully assembled genome is critical for understanding the biological characteristics of an organism.
 Scientists have previously attempted to sequence the genome of Schmidtea mediterranea, but ended up with a collection of more than 100,000 short pieces.
 The reason for this is that a great deal of the genome consists of many, nearly identical copies of the same sequence that repeats over and over.